edgarroman/docker-setup-node-container/README.md

     │   ├── # All your other source code files
     │   └── node_modules/
     │       └── # Local dev only (see notes)
+    ├── .gitignore
     ├── .dockerignore
     ├── Dockerfile
     └── README.md
 ```

-(This graph generated from https://tree.nathanfriend.io/)
+(This graph generated on https://tree.nathanfriend.io/)

-**Notes**
+### **Notes**

+- The `server-code` directory is an arbitrary name.
+You may rename it, but be sure to update all the references in the Dockerfiles and Docker commands.
+The purpose of this subdirectory is to isolate your server code from all the container stuff.

-- The `node_modules` directory will be ignored when building the Docker image.
-The directory is included
+- The `node_modules` directory will be ignored when using Docker.
-here for local development.
+The directory is used during local development without containers.
+More details are below.

-# Usage Guide
+# Workflow Guide

+We'll explore four workflows of developing, running, and testing your code:

+1. Local development without containers
+1. Local development with containers
+1. Local testing in a container
+1. Production build

+This section describes how to use the workflows, but does not get into the details of the container setup.
+We'll explain the container setup in a later section.

-## Local Development
+## Local development without containers

-This setup does not include Docker at all.
-Steps:
+This workflow does not use Docker at all.
+This allows you to develop your code locally on your system with the least number of abstractions and complications.

+This means that your local system is directly running Node and directly loading your code.
+This workflow will requires the least amount of processing power by your machine
+and will provide the most responsive development environment.
+When you make changes to your code, they be reflected as quickly as possible.
+(By the way, we're using `nodemon` to
+detect changes to the code and have Node reloaded to recognize those changes.)

+The downside to this approach is that most likely your local machine
+is not running the operating system that your final container will be running.
+If you're running Windows, MacOS, or even some flavors of Linux, the packages used locally
+may not be identical to those ultimately used in production.

+The differences these packages have between platforms could inject subtle bugs and errors that would be confounding and difficult to debug.
+While many straightforward Javascript packages may be identical between platforms,
+there also may be differences when your code needs to interact with the host machine's operating system.

+With the pitfalls noted above, why should you take this approach?
+In my experience, it's faster and easier to this approach when developing most applications.
+You don't need to spin up Docker and it uses less CPU cycles
+on your local machine.
+I prefer it when working on a project by myself that does not need collaboration.
+When I do collaborate with others, it's best to use one of the other approaches below.

+### Steps to get up and running

 1. Navigate to the directory: `cd server-code`
-1. First time or if there is no `node_modules` directory, run:`npm install`
+1. First time or if there is no `node_modules` directory, run: `npm install` or `yarn` if you prefer
-1. To start a local server, run: `node server.js`
+1. To start the local server, run: `npm start`

+## Local Development with Containers Workflow

+This workflow allows you to develop by running your code container environment.
+This container environment matches exactly what you will be deploying to production.

+ so you can run your code in the actual environment
+of production.

 ## Local Testing in Docker (without live code updates)